ksu-cs-textbooks/cc315/content/00-introduction/04-syllabus/_index.md

 You are expected to use the Codio Editor.
 It is deliberately feature poor to place the burden of programming syntax, vocabulary and logic flow on the student.
 DO NOT CUT AND PASTE into the editor while coding your projects.

 Exception, you may cut and paste from Codio, so if you accidently delete the starter code, or want to modify a section of code you made in the tutorial.
-INCLUDE a comment stating from where you “sourced” the pasted section.
+INCLUDE a comment stating from where you 'sourced' the pasted section.

 from Codio tutorial 3.4.P.7
 with open(sys.argv[1]) as input_file:

     try:

         reader = input_file.readlines()

     except:

         reader = sys.stdin

 ### Grading